Hiroyuki Takeda: Playing career

 Takeda was born in Kobe on November 30, 1983.
 After graduating from high school, he joined J2 League club Mito HollyHock in 2002.
 He could not play many matches behind Koji Homma until 2005.
 In 2006, he played many matches instead Homma was injured.
 However he could not become a regular goalkeeper.
 In 2008, he moved to Japan Football League club Tochigi SC.
 Although he could not play at all in the match, Tochigi was promoted to J2 end of 2008 season.
 His opportunity to play increased from 2010.
 In 2013, he moved to J2 club Giravanz Kitakyushu and played many matches as regular goalkeeper.
 In 2014, he moved to J1 League club Cerezo Osaka.

 However he could hardly play in the match behind Kim Jin-hyeon.
 Cerezo was also relegated to J2 end of 2014 season.
 In 2017, he moved to J2 club Tokyo Verdy.
 However he could not play at all in the match in 2 seasons.
 In 2019, he moved to Regional Leagues club FC Tiamo Hirakata.

 Managerial career

-In 2022, Takeda appointment manager of JFL club, Tiamo Hirakata from September at same year until he left after end of 2022 season.
+In 2022, Takeda was appointed manager of the JFL club where he had been playing, Tiamo Hirakata from September.
+He was replaced before the 2023 season, taking the position of goalkeeper coach for the team.